pct960/vim-setup/README.rst

-VIM-IDE: Freedom from slow and buggy IDEs
+Vim-IDE: Freedom from slow and buggy IDEs
 *****************************************

 |license|